Karen Sunnarborg, Community Housing Specialist (Town offices are closed but Ms. Sunnarborg is available by the contact info provided below.)

 Total Units: 52 Affordable Units: 5

-Another 52 Independent Living Units are being developed next to The Residences at Wingate senior living development that will include 5 affordable units 3 of which will be set-aside as local preference units for those who live or work in the community.
+Another 52 Independent Living Units has been developed next to The Residences at Wingate senior living development that includes 5 affordable units.

 Contact Information: 781-455-9080

 Through the rezoning of Needham Center, a new three + one story mixed-use building on Dedham Street is under construction.
 The development includes 2 first-floor retail units in addition to 10 residential units on the upper 3 stories, including 1 affordable apartment.

 - The Kendrick

 The Town of Needham provided its support for The Kendrick development part of the Local Initiative Program (LIP). .Project Eligibility Application that was submitted to DHCD by the developer, A Street Residential LLC, on April 15, 2015.
 The ZBA subsequently approved the comprehensive permit on October 20, 2015.
 Construction is scheduled to begin in mid-2016.

 While proposed at 300 units, the Town ultimately approved a total of 136 units as part of this Chapter 40B comprehensive permit project on October 20, 2015.